 Short term strategies to try and meet monthly KPIs are severely affecting the longer term performance of many businesses.

-This approach according to Chris Bell New Zealand’s leading customer experience coach and developer of a tool designed to measure the impact of non financial business drivers.
+This approach according to Ray Sleeman & Chris Bell New Zealand’s leading customer experience advisors and developers of a tool designed to measure the impact of non financial business drivers, fails to recognise that these have a significant impact on business growth and profitability.

 Customer loyalty is on the decline, New Zealand’s productivity is near the bottom of the OECD rankings, customer word of mouth has become more powerful than any other form of advertising driven by the internet and social media.
 Due to increasing commoditisation business is finding it increasingly difficult to develop a sustainable competitive advantage.

-All this according to Bell is driving an increasing focus on price with the resulting negative impact on margins and profitability.
+All this according to Bell & Sleeman is driving an increasing focus on price with the resulting negative impact on margins and profitability.

-If businesses started to capture numbers on the impact of these vital areas of business performance (customer loyalty, employee disengagement, cost of staff turnover, negative word of mouth), Bell believes there would be a much greater focus on improving these areas.
+If businesses started to capture numbers on the impact of these vital areas of business performance (customer loyalty, employee disengagement, cost of staff turnover, negative word of mouth), Bell & Sleeman believe there would be a much greater focus on improving these areas.
 This would result in the development of strategies designed to build a more holistic approach to improving business growth and profitability.

 The examples below illustrate the importance of focusing on non financial drivers for business success.